christa-ux/SilverSmiles/README.md

 </p>

 ### Analysis
 As we can see from the results, almost all participants would rely on an app to help them monitor their health.
-Particularly, an app that provides medication reminders
+Particularly, an app that provides medication reminders.
+In addition,